eliasdaler/edw.is/content/meta-stuff/index.md

 Simple as that!

 One more example.
-In [my game](https://eliasdaler.github.io/re-creation/) I have `Animation` class registered.
+In my game, I have `Animation` class registered.
 I also have a bunch of functions for [Dear ImGui](https://github.com/ocornut/imgui) which can automatically build GUI for me, so I can easily change animation parameters.
 I just do this:

 ```cpp
 ImGui::Input(animation);